-- The applicant must be a Texas-based entity, including a public or private institution of higher education, health institution, university, government organization, nongovernmental organization, other public or private company, or an individual residing in Texas. - The applicant must designate a single Program Director who will be responsible for the overall performance of the funded project.
-The Program Director may submit only one application under this RFA during this funding cycle. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
+- The applicant must be a Texas-based entity, including a public or private institution of higher education, health institution, university, government organization, nongovernmental organization, other public or private company, or an individual residing in Texas. - The applicant must designate a single Program Director (PD) who will be responsible for the overall performance of the funded project.
+The PD may submit more than one application under this RFA during this funding cycle, provided that each application is for a distinctly different program. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
-Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
+Subcontracting and collaborating organizations may include public, not-for-

+- profit, and for-profit entities.
 Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds. - CPRIT grants will be awarded by contract to successful applicants.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
 Although the applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should make themselves aware of these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in Section 7.
 All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.